ck-toh/nginx-reverse-proxy/README.md

 We will use Cloudflare free tier services to provide DNS and certificates to get access to web services.
 ![alt text](images/cloudflare_freetier.png)

-Best of all all traffic can be proxied for DDoS protection and encrypted so your IP is never exposed.
+Best of all, all traffic can be proxied for DDoS protection and encrypted so your IP is never exposed.
 ![alt text](images/cloudflare_tls-fullchain.png)